DrMikeG/WiiBuzz/README.md

 Using pins 9 (input 4A) and 8 (output 4Y)

 Connected the GPIO 0 resistor to the input
-Connected the transitor base to the output.
+Connected the transistor base to the output.

 It works just fine.